-We all know how popular coffee has gotten recently.
+We all know how popular coffee is.
 In fact, people consumer over 400 billion cups annually.
 But sometimes, people feel guilty about drinking it.
 Today on the blog we share 15 health benefits to drinking coffee.

 Most people wake up with a cup of coffee to increase their alertness and feel more awake.
 This helps increase productivity, especially in the workplace.
 In fact, studies show that there is a correlation between coffee consumption and occupational performance.

 This evidence may not be conclusive, but studies hint at the fact that coffee can in fact decrease the risk of Alzheimer’s.

 “Coffee consumption does seem to have some correlation to a decreased risk of developing Alzheimer’s disease and Parkinson’s disease,” says Dr. Donald Weaver, Co-director of the Krembil Brain Institute.
 “But we wanted to investigate why that is—which compounds are involved and how they may impact age-related cognitive decline.”